JNRowe/hubugs/doc/hubugs.1.rst

 -p <project>, --project=<project>
     GitHub project to operate on.
 You can supply just ``<project>`` if you wish to work on one of your own projects, or ``<user>/<project>`` to operate on another user's repository.
-Default is derived from the current repository, if possible.
+Default is derived from the ``hubugs.project`` setting in the git config or the current repository, if possible.

 -u <url>, --host-url=<url>
     host to connect to, for GitHub Enterprise support